Mooonside/OrganicIntelligentCourseware-CN/Yanxin/README.md

  [Complex Network Measures for Data Set Characterization](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6726419)

+ * **Abstract**
- Abstract:This paper investigates the adoption of measures used to evaluate complex networks properties in the characterization of the complexity of data sets in machine learning applications.
+ >This paper investigates the adoption of measures used to evaluate complex networks properties in the characterization of the complexity of data sets in machine learning applications.
 These measures are obtained from a graph based representation of a data set.
 A graph representation has several interesting properties as it can encode local neighborhood relations, as well as global characteristics